-At A-1 Bonded Termite, Inc. we help you with all rat control concerns, including the proper way to use rat poison, or rodenticides.
-Rat Control is important, because rats are responsible for the spread of many diseases with their feces and urine.
+At A-1 Bonded Termite, Inc., we help you with all rat control concerns, including the proper way to use rat poison, or rodenticides.
+Rat Control is essential because rats are responsible for the spread of many diseases with their feces and urine.
 When dealing with a pest that puts your health in harm’s way, it is best to have your problem taken care of by professionals.

-Some diseases are directly linked to rats such as rat bite fever, salmonellosis as known as salmonella poisoning, and leptospirosis.
+Some diseases are directly linked to rats such as rat bite fever, salmonella poisoning, and leptospirosis.
 These diseases are dangerous, and potentially life-threatening.
 Once contracted, all must be addressed by health care professionals.

 Rats in nature